2degrees/event-nexus/README.md

 ### page_ids

-If you have a lot of events to track on your site you want to make sure that you don't see slow-down on all the pages due to a large configaration, you can specify an identifier for the current page when parsing the configuarion ([see below](#recording-events)) which will be checked against the white-list provided in the event-tracker definition.
+If you have a lot of events to track on your site you want to make sure that you don't see slow-down on all the pages due to a large configuration, you can specify an identifier for the current page when parsing the configuration ([see below](#recording-events)) which will be checked against the white-list provided in the event-tracker definition.

-In the example given above, only the pages identied as *homepage* and *contact* will be considered for having the specified events tracked on.
+In the example given above, only the pages identified as *homepage* and *contact* will be considered for having the specified events tracked on.

 **NB**: In debug mode ``event-nexus`` will warn you in the console if expected